awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 When using the AWS CLI, you create these resources in order\.
 First, you create a file system\.
 Then, you can create mount targets and optional tags for the file system using corresponding AWS CLI commands\.

 The following examples use the `adminuser` as the `profile` parameter value\.
 You need to use an appropriate user profile to provide your credentials\.
 For information about the AWS CLI, see [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
 + To create a file system, use the Amazon EFS `create-file-system` CLI command \(corresponding operation is [CreateFileSystem](API_CreateFileSystem.md)\), as shown following\.

   ```
   $ aws efs create-file-system \
   --creation-token creation-token \
+  --performance-mode generalPurpose \
+  --throughput-mode bursting \
   --region aws-region \
   --profile adminuser
   ```

-  For example, the following `create-file-system` command creates a file system in the **us\-west\-2** region\.
+  For example, the following `create-file-system` command creates a file system in the **us\-west\-2**  AWS Region\.
 The command specifies **MyFirstFS** as the creation token\.
 For a list of AWS regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.

   ```
   $  aws efs create-file-system \
   --creation-token MyFirstFS \
+  --performance-mode generalPurpose \
+  --throughput-mode bursting \
   --region us-west-2 \
   --profile adminuser
   ```